yashLadha/Parsy/README.md

 # Parsy

 This is a messenger chat bot used for extracting text from images, so that you can copy them and can use at other places.
-It uses Google Cloud Vision
+It uses Google Cloud Vision API for OCR (Optical Character Recognition).

-API for OCR (Optical Character Recognition).
-If you want to try it out, head over to Parsy facebook page: [Link](m.me/894199580971244)
+If you want to try it out, head over to Parsy Facebook page: [Link](https://m.me/894199580971244)

 ## Steps for setting up backend server

 1. Install python dependencies, assuming that you have pip already setup.
 ```bash
 pip install -r requirements.txt